TamS129/Wiki2-Compilers/Wiki2.md

 ### <div align = "center"> Two Pass Compilers </div>
 <p>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Another commonly used compiler is a Two-Pass Compiler. <b> Two Pass Compilers </b> are a type of Multi Pass compilers that read the source code twice before running the program.
-Meaning unlike the previous Single Pass compiler, Two Pass compilers read through the source code once and then complete another pass through of the source code.
-Two Pass Compilers are typically made up with a code scanner called a <b>lexical analyzer</b>.
-This lexical analyzer scans through a high level program and converts the scan into a mix of identifying tokens.
-Once the lexical analyzer is complete the tokens are then sent to the second pass which is called a <b> syntax analyzer</b>.
-This syntax analyzer will take the tokens from the lexical analyzer and parses the tokens.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Another commonly used compiler is a Two-Pass Compiler. <b> Two Pass Compilers </b> are a type of Multi Pass Compiler that reads the source code twice before running the program.
+Two Pass Compilers typically use a lexical analyzer for their first read through of the source code.
+Once the lexical analyzer is complete, the translated code is then sent to the second pass, which contains a syntax analyzer.
 The syntax analyzer will parse the tokens into a tree and check to see if the program is written correctly.
-This two pass system can sometimes be referred to as
-Front end and Back end processes.
+When that pass is complete, the code will then execute.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Two pass compilers and Multi Pass Compilers are actually very similar in the way the programs functions.
-The only difference is while Multi Pass compilers can three or more passes throughout its duration.
-Two Pass compilers only allow for two passes through its program.
-Which allows the Two Pass compiler to have a faster runtime than a Multi Pass compiler.
-This also allows for the Two Pass compiler to have fewer limitations in optimization comparative to a
-Single Pass Compiler.
+The only difference is while Multi Pass compilers can have three or more passes throughout its duration, Two Pass compilers only allow for two passes.
+This allows the Two Pass compiler to have a faster runtime than a Multi Pass compiler, while also having less limitations in optimization than a Single Pass Compiler.
 However, there are still some limitations that a Two Pass compiler cannot do.
 For example, Two Pass compilers cannot handle complex optimizations of code like a Multi-Pass compiler.
-These compilers also cannot do effective type-checking which is something you can typically find in Multi Pass compilers.
-Leaving Two Pass compilers to be best used with concepts like mutual recursion, dead code elimination, and for some programming languages like C++.
+They also cannot do effective type-checking which is something you can typically find in Multi Pass compilers.
+That leaves Two Pass compilers to be best used with concepts like mutual recursion, dead code elimination, and for some programming languages like C++.
 </p>

 ![TwoPassCompiler.png](Images%2FTwoPassCompiler.png)

 ### <div align = "center"> Multi Pass Compilers </div>
 <p>
- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The last compiler type that is typically used  for programming languages is called a <b>Multi Pass Compiler</b>.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The last compiler type is called a <b>Multi Pass Compiler</b>.
 Multi Pass compilers work by having multiple passes through a program before the program executes.
-Meaning that the source code will be read through multiple times before they are executed.
-Meaning that Multi Pass Compilers will read through the source code multiple times before a programs runs.
-There are two different methods that a
-Multi Pass compiler can implement to parse through their programs called <b> Multiple Stages </b>.
-The Multiple stage method can allow for the compiler to have different phases of code processing.
-For example Multi Pass compilers allow for lexical and syntax analyzer just like the Two Pass compiler.
-However, Multi Pass typically tends to have an optimizer, type-checking, and a semantic analyzer.
+Meaning that the source code will be read through multiple times before it is executed.
+One of the more common methods that Multi Pass Compilers use to implement multiple passes are multiple stages.
+Multiple stages allow for the compiler to have different phases of code processing.
+The most common layout for multiple stages is to structure the complier with a lexical and syntax analyzer, an optimizer, type-checking, and a semantic analyzer.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Multi Pass compilers work similarly to Two-Pass compilers as they both contain a lexical analyzer and a syntax analyzer.
-Considering that Two Pass compilers are a type of Multi Pass compilers.
-Unlike Single Pass compilers and Two Pass compilers, Multi Pass compilers can allow for more complex optimization than Single Pass or Two Pass compilers.
-However, due to its ability to have several passes
-Multi Pass Compilers can have a slow runtime comparative to Single Pass and Two Pass compilers.
-Leading to Multi Pass compilers better suited for languages such as C++ or Java.
+Unlike Single Pass compilers and Two Pass compilers, Multi Pass compilers can allow for more complex optimization.
+However, because of its ability to have several passes these compilers tend to have slower runtimes than Single Pass and Two Pass compilers.
+Leading to Multi Pass compilers better suited for complex programs and programming languages like C++.

 </p>